 Natural gas prices and LNG export levels are forecasted by taking oil prices into account.
 ICF uses the Refiner Acquisition Cost of Crude Oil (RACC) price as an oil price input to GMM.
 The RACC price is a term commonly used in discussing crude oil.
 It is the cost of crude oil to the refiner, including transportation and fees.
 ICF's crude oil price forecast uses futures prices for 2022 and a blend of futures and our fundamental forecast for 2022-2025.
-ICF expects an equilibrium marginal production cost of ~\$57/bbl (in 2019\$) by 2035 and stays flat beyond 2035 in real terms.
+ICF expects an equilibrium marginal production cost of ~\$64/bbl (in 2022\$) by 2035 and stays flat beyond 2035 in real terms.
 The residual oil price averages between 70 and 100 percent of the RACC price on a dollar per Btu basis.
 This is the price used to determine switching in the industrial sector.
-Table 8-3 shows the RACC price assumption for EPA Platform v6.
+Table 8-2 shows the RACC price assumption for EPA 2023 Reference Case.